 Avast BreachGuard prices and subscriptions

-There is only one price for Avast BreachGuard and only one type of subscription.
-You can purchase annually for a Windows PC or Mac with the option to add the Secure Identity feature for an additional fee.
+There is only one price for Avast BreachGuard: $43.99/yr.
+You can purchase a Windows PC or a Mac subscription annually, with the option to add the Secure Identity feature for an additional fee.

 The Secure Identity premium feature may be worth it if you’re looking for identity theft protection, but it’s not necessary to use BreachGuard’s other features, including Scam Assist.